smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 ![Image of welcome back message](assets/images/readme_images/login_welcome_back.png)<br>

 **Incorrect details entered**<br>
-If a user enters the wrong username, password, or both they will get a message saying the username/or password is incorrect.
-For security the site doesn't say if it is the username or password is incorrect to help prevent an account being hacked.
+If a user enters the wrong username, password, or both they will get a message saying the username and/or password is incorrect.
+For security the site doesn't specify if it is the username or password that is incorrect to help prevent an account being hacked.

 ![Image of welcome back message](assets/images/readme_images/login_incorrect.png)<br>